 What instructors should know before this activity

-- This location was chosen to highlight the role that seasonal mixing and stratification of water masses, combined with changes in light availability (irradiance), plays in controlling primary production.
+- This location (Pioneer Array on the eastern U.S. continental shelf) was chosen to highlight the role that seasonal mixing and stratification of water masses, combined with changes in light availability (irradiance), plays in controlling primary production.
 This location contrasts from other regions where upwelling might play a more important role.